-- A maximum of 21 nontraditional credits ("experiential credit" and "non-collegiate sponsored education credit") can be applied to a degree program at Leeward CC.
+- 1. A maximum of 21 nontraditional credits ("Portfolio-Based Assessment" and "non-collegiate sponsored education credit") can be applied toward a major/ core Leeward CC degree or certificate.
 The maximum of 21 credits does not include credit earned through credit-by examination or independent study.
-Nontraditional credits may not be used to meet any part of the 12-credit residency requirement for a Leeward CC degree. - For credit to be awarded under Leeward CC's College Credit Equivalency Program, the desired credits must, as a general rule, be substantially comparable in content and level or equivalent to any existing course(s) offered at Leeward CC.
+Nontraditional credits may not be used to meet any part of the 12-credit residency requirement for a Leeward CC degree. - 2.
+For credit to be awarded under Leeward CC's College Credit Equivalency Program, the desired credits must, as a general rule, be substantially comparable in content and level or equivalent to any existing course(s) offered at Leeward CC.